Nonlinear methods to quantify Movement Variability in Human-Humanoid Interaction Activities: Experiment

-With regard to the window size, \cite{shoaib2016} investigated its effects using seven window lengths (2, 5, 10, 15, 20, 25, 30 seconds) and combination of inertial sensors (accelerometer, gyroscope and linear acceleration sensor) to improve the activity recognition performance for repetitive activities (walking, jogging and biking) and less repetitive activities (smoking, eating, giving a talk or drinking a coffee).
+With regards to the window size, Shoaib et al. in 2016 \cite{shoaib2016} investigated effects of seven window lengths (2, 5, 10, 15, 20, 25, 30 seconds) and combination of inertial sensors (accelerometer, gyroscope and linear acceleration sensor) to improve the activity recognition performance for repetitive activities (walking, jogging and biking) and less repetitive activities (smoking, eating, giving a talk or drinking a coffee).
 With that in mind, Shoaib et al. \cite{shoaib2016} concluded that the increase of window length improve the recognition of complex activities because these requires a large window length to learn the repetitive motion patterns.
 Particularly, one of the recommendations is to use large window size to recognise less repetitive activities which mainly involve random hand gestures.
-Therefore, for the four activities (HN, HF, VN, and VF) in this work, which are mainly repetitive, we select only four window sizes for analysis: 2-s window (100 samples), 5-s window (250 samples), 10-s (500 samples) and 15-s window (750 samples) (Fig~\ref{fig:sts}).
+Therefore, for the four activities (HN, HF, VN, and VF) in this work, which are mainly repetitive, we select only four window sizes for analysis: 2-s window (100 samples), 5-s window (250 samples), 10-s (500 samples) and 15-s window (750 samples) (Figures~\ref{fig02}B).